ad-si/TaskLite/docs-source/import.md

-# Migration
+# Import / Migration

-This is a best effort list on how to migrate your tasks from other task managers to TaskLite.
+This is a best effort list on how to import your tasks from other task managers to TaskLite.